ArcGIS Pro

 * ArcGIS Pro 2.3.3 to 3.4

-* A preloaded base map, for example, [os-maps-api](https://docs.os.uk/os-apis/accessing-os-apis/os-maps-api "mention") or [os-vector-tile-api](https://docs.os.uk/os-apis/accessing-os-apis/os-vector-tile-api "mention")
+* A preloaded base map, for example, [OS Maps API](/os-apis/accessing-os-apis/os-maps-api.md) or [OS Vector Tile API](/os-apis/accessing-os-apis/os-vector-tile-api.md)

-* OS Features API URL and Key; see [getting-started-with-an-api-project](https://docs.os.uk/os-apis/core-concepts/getting-started-with-an-api-project "mention") for more information
+* OS Features API URL and Key; see [Getting started with an API project](/os-apis/core-concepts/getting-started-with-an-api-project.md) for more information

 ## Instructions